tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [http://www.fastcocreate.com/3053961/7-tips-on-emotional-storytelling-pixar-style-from-the-writer-of-inside-out-and-the-good-dino](http://www.fastcocreate.com/3053961/7-tips-on-emotional-storytelling-pixar-style-from-the-writer-of-inside-out-and-the-good-dino)

-- What Pixar taught me is to just keep writing even when Im out of ideas.
+- What Pixar taught me is to just keep writing even when I’m out of ideas.
 I learned that if you just keep going back to the well, it will uncork and there will be more.

 ___